-French language camps from 6 to 17 years oldFor 33 years, Atoll Juniors has been the leading organization for kids and teens coming to learn French in France.
+French language camps from 6 to 17 years oldFor 33 years, Atoll Juniors has been the leading organization for kids and teens coming to study French in France.

 French courses in the morning, a team of supportive and relaxed activity leaders on a campus near the beaches...
 This goes some way to explaining the secret of the success of our language camps in France to which the addition of Paris and Megève completes our "Tour de France".